 Although the watch is equipped with a transparent display case back, the movement is far from being a feast for your eyes.
 Besides the usual black Alpina rotor decorated with Cotes de Geneva finish, there is nothing particularly impressive about the movement’s decor.

-Compared to other members of the family (like, say, Alpina Startimer Automatic Ref.
-AL-525B4S6 that we have first seen last February,) the new model doesn’t look as an ahem authentic tribute to WWII-era timekeepers, but I also have an impression that it wasn’t even suppose to look true to the original concept.
+Compared to other members of the family like, say, the (Alpina Startimer Automatic Ref.
+AL-525B4S6 aviator that we have first seen in February, 2011,) the new model doesn’t look as an ahem authentic tribute to WWII-era timekeepers, but I also have an impression that it wasn’t even suppose to look true to the original concept.
 It’s not a homage after all.

 Its gold-plated Arabic numerals and luminous, peculiarly-shaped hour and minute hands make it look not only more expensive, but also more elegant, so you can in fact wear it not only with casual dress (on olive or cognac brown bomber jacket, a pair of Converse sneakers, and a good old HD Iron 883 converted into a cafe racer are the first that actually come to mind,) but also with a business suit if you don’t mind wearing formal dress with a well-groomed beard and a tattoo sleeve.

 The brown leather strap that looks like it was made from Alligator’s skin further enhances this impression.